 Smoking harms the health of the smoker.
 Not only that, people exposed to second-hand smoke in public places are also at risk of the ill effects of smoking.

 There are at least 60 cancer-causing chemicals in second-hand smoke.
 Non-smokers who are exposed to second-hand smoke face higher risks of lung cancer, respiratory tract infections, heart disease as well as eye, nose and throat irritations.

 Studies have also shown that pregnant women exposed to second-hand smoke are more likely to have miscarriages or stillbirths.

 Although only 10% of Singaporean adults are smokers, anyone in a public space with smokers can be affected by the effects of smoking.

 The Ministry takes measures to protect the health of non-smokers through the smoking prohibition act.

 Besides having laws in place, smokers must also take responsibility for their own actions and be considerate towards others.

 Greater Enforcement Of Ban

 The NEA has stepped up its efforts to enforce the smoking ban by conducting daily patrols of various places, including 24-hour food and entertainment outlets.
-Members of the public can also report smoking violations via NEA's 24-hour call centre or its iPhone app, myENV.
+Members of the public can also report smoking violations via NEA's myENV mobile application, or Online Feedback Form.

 Extending The Smoking Ban To More Areas